moorepants/dissertation/systemidentification.rst

    c = -\frac{w(C_{1 \delta \phi} + S_F \operatorname{cos}\lambda)}{S_T
    \operatorname{cos}\lambda}

-The results for each data subset are given in :ref:`Table 6
-<tabIdentifiedTrail>`.
-On average the values are very unrealistic when compared
-to the measured geometric trail of :math:`c=0.0599` meters.
+The results for each data subset are given in :ref:`Table 13.6<tabIdentifiedTrail>`.
+On average the values are very unrealistic when compared to the measured geometric trail of :math:`c=0.0599` meters.
 This may imply that that including the effects of pneumatic trail would not be enough to improve the predictive capabilities of the Whipple model.

 .. _tabIdMCKOne: